How to pay off a debt in collections

 If you have medical debt, you may be able to negotiate interest-free payments with the provider directly.
 First, contact the billing office and ask if there are any programs you qualify for that can eliminate or reduce the balance.

 Next, ask about your repayment options.
 If you’re not getting anywhere, ask to speak to a manager.

-7. Make your payment
+Make your payment

-The most secure way to make a payment to a debt collection agency is by sending a check through the mail with a return receipt.
-This will prove that the check was accepted by the collection agency.
+The most secure way to pay a debt collection agency is by mailing a check with a return receipt.
+This will prove that the collection agency accepted the check.
 It costs $1.85 for an electronic receipt and $3.05 for a mailed receipt.
-These receipts will come in handy if the collection agency ever claims that you didn’t make a payment.
+These receipts will be handy if the collection agency claims you didn’t make a payment.

 What to do after you make your last payment

 When you finish your payment plan or complete the lump sum, ask the collection agency for a letter of completion from a company signatory.
 Then check your credit reports to make sure that the account has been accurately updated — but note that changes may not be reflected for 30 days.
 Even after everything is updated correctly, keep your records in a safe place in case any issues arise later.